-For long stay parking North Tyneside's preference is sheltered provision in the form of cycle hangars, similar to the one shown in Image 2.
+For long stay parking, sheltered and secure provision should be provided: for example, this could be in the form of cycle 'hangars', similar to the one shown in Image 2.
 Cycle hangars offer increased security over the more traditional Sheffield stands for long stay or even overnight parking.
 However, the Sheffield stand is still seen as the leading design for short stay parking as it is a simple, robust and effective parking facility.

-Image 2 - FalcoPod Cycle hanger (www.falco.co.uk)
+Image 2 - FalcoPod Cycle hangar (www.falco.co.uk)